fudge-py/fudge/docs/index.rst

 - Replace an object

-  - Temporarily return a canned value for a method or call a method without executing real code.
+  - Temporarily return a canned value for a method or allow a method to be called without affect.

-- Make sure your code uses an object correctly
+- Ensure an object is used correctly

   - Declare expectations about what methods should be called and what arguments should be sent.